TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 The Ten Surges

 ## Branches and Varieties
-Vorinism is known to have at least three branches, the orthodox variety practiced by Alethkar, Jah Keved, and Kharbranth; and the more heterodox varieties practiced by adherents in Herdaz and New Natanatan.
+Vorinism is known to have at least four branches, the orthodox variety practiced by Alethkar, Jah Keved, and Kharbranth; and the more heterodox varieties practiced by adherents in Herdaz, New Natanan, and Thaylenah.
 Vorinism has also been syncretized with other religions, such as in the Riran faith, which incorporates Vorin and Iriali teachings.
+While culturally and doctrinally diverse, the various denominations and branches have several core similarities, such as a belief in the Almighty and the Heralds.

 ### Herdazian Vorinism
 Herdazian Vorinism is a heterodox variety of Vorinism which varies from the more orthodox variety.
 Little is known about Herdazian Vorinism, except that their doctrine, contrary to the orthodox, permits male literacy.

 ### Natan Vorinism
 Vorinism practiced by the Natan people also varies from the orthodoxy.
 Alongside the Almighty and the Heralds, they also worship the moons, with [[Nomon\|Nomon]] as the most important.
 They believe that these moons are sentient and are able to take human form.
 A myth in their faith speaks of how their people were born when an ancient queen named [[Tsa\|Tsa]] had children with the anthropomorphization of Nomon, thus granting them their blue skin.
 Many Vorin people consider them to be "almost pagan," and question their true devotion.

+### Thaylen Vorinism
+Thaylen Vorinism is a heterodox form of Vorinism heavily mixed with various local beliefs, such as the [[Passions\|Passions]].
+They are considered half-pagan by much of the Vorin world, and Thaylen ardents struggle to prove their piety to orthodox church authorities.
+Men are permitted to read, and most women use gloves to cover their safehand.
+Some younger women don't cover the safehand altogether, although this is frowned upon by the more traditional segment of the Thaylen society.
+Their branch of Vorinism is heavily mixed with the Passions.
+Which teaches that wanting something will draw it to you, conflating Passion with Action.
+They have their own ideas on what the Oathgates were, describing them as "portals of worlds", which only the Passionate could use.

 ## Culture
   Vorin woman, with covered safehand on display.